Gavant/gavant-ember-button-spinner/README.md

 </Button>
 ```

 In order for the button to show the spinner animation, the function passed to `@action` must return a Promise (or be an `async` function).
 If the returned promise resolves or rejects with another function, the component will invoke that function as a callback when the button's success or error animation completes.
-This can be useful in situations where you want to execute some logic _after_ the animation is display to the user, such as transitioning to another page.
+This can be useful in situations where you want to execute some logic _after_ the animation is displayed to the user, such as transitioning to another page.
 For example:

 ```js
 @action